Ange Kouame: Naturalization

 Kouame has been considered for the Philippine national team as early as 2018, following his stint in the 2018 William Jones Cup in Taiwan with Ateneo.
 However, Kouame would have to obtain Filipino citizenship to be eligible.
 He successfully obtained consent from his mother to obtain Filipino citizenship, despite his mother hesitating initially over concerns that he might lose his Ivorian citizenship.

 The Samahang Basketbol ng Pilipinas (SBP) in 2020 began to lobby in the Congress for Kouame to be given Filipino citizenship through naturalization following his performance in UAAP Season 82 which would make him eligible to play for the Philippine national team.
 Koaume was added to the national team's pool for the November 2020 window of the 2021 FIBA Asia Cup qualifiers despite a slim chance for his naturalization process to be completed in time for the Philippines' first match in that window.
 This was meant to help him get acquainted with the Philippine national team's system.
 The House of Representatives passed a bill granting Kouame citizenship on February 16, 2021, while the Senate passed its version on March 15.
 The SBP announced on May 18 that President Rodrigo Duterte had signed Kouame's naturalization bill into law.

 Philippine national team

 Kouame's eligibility to play for the Philippine national team was confirmed by FIBA in June 2021, a month after he was given Filipino citizenship.
 He was then included in the Philippines 12-man roster for the third and final round of the 2021 FIBA Asia Cup qualifiers.
 Kouame debuted for the Philippines in June 16 game against South Korea.
 The Philippines won 81–78 in that game with Kouame contributing 12 points and 6 rebounds.
 He also played in the 2020 FIBA Olympic Qualifying Tournament in Belgrade, Serbia.

 In 2022, Kouame played against the Jordanian and Saudi Arabian national teams during the 2023 FIBA World Cup qualifiers.

+Kouame was included in the 21-man pool for the 2023 FIBA World Cup.
+However, he was not selected as the Philippines chose Jordan Clarkson as its lone naturalized player.

+He would later become part of the 2022 Asian Games squad which won the gold medal.